 I use a professional massage lotion that is scentless and non-greasy and keep a towel warmer to remove any trace or residue from the lotion .
 Unless otherwise requested, very minimal lotion is applied.
 Before you turn over, I apply a warm, damp towel-cloth on your back, and slowly move it down the length of your body.

 Description of massage styles:

 Stretching: This is probably the most requested technique since adding it to my session three years ago.
-I worked with a Thai massage therapist and learned some stretches that I can incorporate into the massage.
-This technique is excellent for the gluteus muscles as well as the hamstrings.
-Also, this stretch can be effective for those who have a tendency towards sciatica.
+This technique is excellent for the gluteus muscles, hamstrings and related sciatica issues.

 Light touch massage: As the name suggests, this is for those who like a lighter approach to massage.
 If done correctly, it nurtures the process of activating the brain waves of trance-like or twilight sleep mind states for deep relaxation.